-- As your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, enter your password.
+- Once your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. How to Turn Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.